jduell12/CS467_Capstone/README.md

 # CS467_Capstone Backend
 Dating App for Animal Adoption

-This is the Backend Database/API for the project located at [Github](https://github.com/jennresado/CS467_Capstone)
+This is the Backend Database/API for the Frontend project located at [Github](https://github.com/jennresado/CS467_Capstone) and hosted on [Heroku](https://bring-me-home.herokuapp.com/)

 ## Database
 The database is composed of 11 tables: